wp-plugins/soliloquy-lite/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Fixed fatal error on activation for wrong class name.

 = 2.0.0 =
 * Upgrade to v2 architecture.
 Make sure you upgrade your sliders after updating!!
 * Fixed numerous bugs and other browser incompatibilities.